featuretoggles/feature-toggles/README.md

 ## Cons

-- Little bit complexity to the code
+- Complexity to the code
 - Tech dept and overhead of un-maintained toggles
 - Easily get massy